 Wooden Christmas decorations

-This is a bit tougher, as there are lots of crap ones.
+This is a bit tougher, as there are lots of crap ones, but it’s definitely what people expect to buy in Germany.
 However, if you happen to be visiting around or during Christmas, there will be markets everywhere and always at least three stalls selling them.
 These are really worth checking out, because the craftsmanship can be incredible, and the prices very reasonable.
-If you’re in Heidelberg or Rothenburg ob der Tauber, the Käthe Wolfheart shops are your year-round Christmas wonderland.
+If you’re in Heidelberg or Rothenburg ob der Tauber, the Käthe Wohlfahrt shops are your year-round Christmas wonderland, though their heirloom-quality decorations are quite expensive.

 If you have kids to bring things back for, or your own kids want something, try and hold them off until you can get to a proper toy store.
 The amount of beautiful wood toys makes my heart hurt every time I go in these stores.
 Beautiful ball runs, smoothly running little cars, jaunty little horses and people.
 It’s so worth going into one of these places, even if you don’t have kids to buy for, to be honest.